Cakeyan/SoPhy_Evaluation/rope.md

 **01660**

-How many fixed points are there in the video?
+How many solid pulleys are there in the video?

 **01661**

-Is the tension of the cyan rope equal to that of the red rope?
+How many white objects are there in the video?

 **01662**

-If we want the brown solid pulley to rotate anti-clockwise, what can we do?
+If we want the yellow pulley to rotate anti-clockwise, what can we do?

-A. Increase the mass of the orange cube

-B. Increase the mass of the gray cube
+A. Increase the mass of the gray cube

-C. Decrease the mass of the orange cube
+B. Decrease the mass of the orange cube

-D. Increase the mass of the green sphere
+C. Increase the mass of the green sphere

-E. Increase the mass of the purple sphere

 **01663**

-If the purple sphere were much lighter, which of the following would happen?
+Which of the following would happen if the green sphere were much lighter?

+A. The purple sphere would move down

-A. The brown hollow pulley would not move
+B. The cyan pulley would move down

-B. The yellow pulley would rotate clockwise
+C. The yellow pulley would rotate clockwise

-C. The orange cube would move up
+D. The orange cube would move down

 ----